-RAISE YOUR HAND and Help Children Succeed by Donating Your Time and Talents
+RAISE YOUR HAND and Help Children Succeed by Donating Your Time, Talents and Schools Supplies

 Here are some more benefits of mentoring and tutoring for the child (and the adult):